n-elie7/alu-shell/io_redirections_and_filters/README.md

 This command count number of line containing word bin
 ## grep -A 3 "root" /etc/passwd
 This command prints 3 lines after each finding.
+## grep -v "bin" /etc/passwd
+This command prints all lines without bin in it.
 ~